HUMAN NATURE

 The anthropologist Leaky points out that the circumstances in which humans evolved over millions of years, especially having to survive in small tribal bands on the dangerous grasslands of Africa, required strong bonding and cooperation between people.
 Had humans been primarily competitive and individualistic we would not have survived.
 This suggests that if anything we have evolved to be innately cooperative, not aggressive.
 Richard Leaky says,

-ÒHumans could not have evolved in the remarkable way in which we have unless our ancestors were strongly cooperative creatures...there must have been extreme selective pressures in favour of our ability to cooperate.Ó
+“Humans could not have evolved in the remarkable way in which we have unless our ancestors were strongly cooperative creatures...there must have been extreme selective pressures in favour of our ability to cooperate.”

 The theory of evolution is often taken to mean that organisms struggle to survive in competition against each other.
-However it can be argued that the fundamental theme in evolution is the survival of the species, not the individual, and often species have developed cooperative and altruistic behaviours which increase the chances of survival for the species.
-For example in some bird and animal species the individual who first detects danger will give the alarm which helps the group to flee quickly but actually reduces that individual's chances of escape (because it draws he attacker's attention, and because the individual could have sneaked away leaving the others to be attacked.)
+However it can be argued that the fundamental theme in evolution is the survival of the species, not the individual, and often species have developed cooperative and altruistic behaviours which increase their chances of survival..
+For example in some bird and animal species the individual who first detects danger will give the alarm which helps the group to flee quickly but actually reduces that individual's chances of escape (because it draws the attacker's attention, and because the individual could have sneaked away leaving the others to be attacked.)

-In The Origins of Virtue Matt Ridley argues that we have ÒmoralÓ instincts; tendencies to be friendly, cooperative and helpful, built into our genes by evolution (Éand we have nasty tendencies tooÉthe task is to facilitate the former.)
+In The Origins of Virtue Matt Ridley argues that we have “moral” instincts; tendencies to be friendly, cooperative and helpful, built into our genes by evolution (…and we have nasty tendencies too…the task is to facilitate the former.)

 2. Altruism exists, in abundance.

-Even if humans did have an innate disposition to be selfish, competitive and aggressive, it is obvious that most people at least also have a strong disposition to be helpful, cooperative, friendly and to care about the welfare of others.
+Even if humans did have an innate disposition to be selfish, competitive and aggressive, it is obvious that at least most people also have a strong disposition to be helpful, cooperative, friendly and to care about the welfare of others.
 Many humans will go to great effort, and in fact will sacrifice their own welfare, to help others.
-This is most obvious within families (the "selfish gene" theorist might say this is only a mechanism which increases the chance of survival of those with the same genes as the helper), but many people are also powerfully motivated to be cooperative, helpful, sympathetic and altruistic to strangers.
+This is most obvious within families but many people are also powerfully motivated to be cooperative, helpful, sympathetic and altruistic to strangers.
 How can this be if we are basically selfish, competitive and aggressive.
-Even if we have both sorts of dispositions why can't the nice ones be encouraged to be predominant.
+Even if we have both sorts of dispositions why can't the nice ones be encouraged to be predominant?

 Even though there is much warfare, selfishness and violence in the world, the important fact is that the ordinary person spends about 99.99% of their time not trying to harm others, or to intentionally grab.
 They spend far more time cooperating with, helping and living peacefully with others than trying to attack, harm or steal.
 Why then don't we conclude that humans are basically nice but occasionally do nasty things to each other?